TWO GUIDED WALKING TOURS OF HISTORIC DOWNTOWN TIBURON

 Why it took 200 years for the Spanish to enter San Francisco Bay through the Golden Gate.

-The Coast Miwok Indians, their lives and treatment by the Spaniards and later by the Americans.
+The treatment of the Coast Miwok by the Spaniards and later by the Americans.

 The Tiburon Peninsula's first European settlers, John Thomas Reed and his descendants.

 Life on the Peninsula before the coming of the railroad in 1884.

 A visit to Lyford’s Stone Tower, the entrance to Dr. Benjamin Lyford's Hygeia, a vision of Tiburon as the world's finest health resort and residential community.

 The history of Angel Island, and how it was saved from commercial development.